corda/corda/docs/source/tutorial-cordapp.rst

 Running the example CorDapp from IntelliJ
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
+* Load the project by opening the project folder (Do not use "Import Project" functionality by IntelliJ because it will overwrite the pre-existing configuration)

+* Follow the prompt to ``import Graddle project``

 * Select the ``Run Example CorDapp - Kotlin`` run configuration from the drop-down menu at the top right-hand side of
   the IDE